 import * as map from "./resource_map.js";

 Replace the content of the init() function.
-Define a JavaScript promise, loadPromise, to load the two GLSL shader files asynchronously.
-When the loading is completed, loadPromise triggers the calling of the createShaders() function.
-Store loadPromise in the mOutstandingPromises array of the resource_map by calling the map.pushPromise() function.
+Define a JavaScript promise, loadPromise, to load the two GLSL shader files asynchronously, and when the loading is completed, trigger the calling of the createShaders() function.
+Store the loadPromise in the mOutstandingPromises array of the resource_map by calling the map.pushPromise() function.

 function init() {